Autozero Noise Filtering Improves Instrumentation Amplifier Output

 Figure 1.
 A traditional three-op-amp scheme for instrumentation amplifiers.
 The dotted line indicates that this resistor is external to the device.

-shows the innovative indirect current-feedback architecture used in the MAX4209
+Figure 2 shows the innovative indirect current-feedback architecture used in the MAX4209.

 Figure 2.
 MAX4209 indirect current-feedback instrumentation amplifier.

 The A and B blocks in Figure 2 are two transconductance amplifiers that generate output currents from their differential input voltages and reject the common-mode input signals.
 The C block is a high-gain amplifier that provides a negative feedback with resistors R1 and R2.
 The negative feedback forces the two differential inputs of amplifiers A and B to be equal.
-In this case, the relationship of the amplifier's output to the differential input, VIN
+In this case, the relationship of the amplifier's output to the differential input, VIN, is shown by:

 There are two important advantages to this indirect current-feedback architecture as compared to the traditional approach.